hove-io/navitia/documentation/rfc/autocomplete.md

   - other (stop_points by example)

-Foreach types, we have the following order:
+For each type, we have the following order:
 In firsts positions, we have the results with a 100 quality (exact match).
 After them, the order is based on the *global score*, then by the length of the longest, then by the position of this substring, and finally by the quality.